mcguinness/draft-mcguinness-token-exchange-target-service-discovery/draft-mcguinness-token-exchange-target-service-discovery.md

 Each target service object contains the following fields:

 audience
 : REQUIRED.
 A string value containing an absolute URI indicating an available audience value for token exchange, as defined in Section 2.1 of {{RFC8693}}.
 Empty strings are not supported and the response MUST contain an URI.
+If the `audience` value is a URI but not a URL (e.g., a URN) and does not provide a location, the authorization server SHOULD return a `resource` field that contains a location.

 resource
 : OPTIONAL.
 A string value containing an absolute URI, or an array of string values each containing a URI, indicating available resource indicator values, as defined in Section 2 of {{RFC8707}}.
 In JSON, URI values are represented as strings.
 Empty strings are not supported.
 If present as a string, the string MUST contain a non-empty URI.
 If present as an array, the array MUST contain at least one non-empty URI string and MUST NOT be empty.
 If no resources are available for a target service, this field MUST be omitted from the response rather than including an empty string, empty array, or null value.